This section was written by Leandro Cabo from rhcplivearchive.com

 Released on "DC EP"

 The session was born after Ian Mackaye encouraged John to record some music at the studio where Fugazi and most Dischord Records used to record their albums.
-Mackaye produced the sessions, which to date remain the only one not produced by John himself.
+Mackaye was the producer, which to date remains the only solo session not being produced by John himself.

 The four songs were recorded and mixed in two days.
-John played every instrument except for drums (played by Jerry Busher) but none of his own equipment was used, so he would play what was available on the studio.
-For guitar solos he borrowed Guy Picciotto's Les Paul Junior played through Mackaye's Marshall amp (the one pictured on the cover of Fugazi's Red Medicine).
+John played every instrument except for drums, but none of his own equipment was used, so he would use what was available on the studio.
+For guitar solos, he borrowed Guy Picciotto's Les Paul Junior played through Mackaye's Marshall amp (the one pictured on the cover of Fugazi's Red Medicine).

 INSIDE OF EMPTINESS